Benjamin-Voor/project_CNT3004-04/README.md

 ## copyright?

 Uh, we're just students learning how to code.
 Also, everything we do is probably better explained by a YouTube video...

+# Disclaimer
+This is a random GitHub post.
+You run this code at your own risk.
+We are not responsible if your server and client data are leaked.
+Namely, we admit that SHA256 is insufficient cryptography for password storage.